cane122/transformer/README.md

 The model can generate text sequences based on input prompts.
 Customize the generate_text() function call in the script to generate and print the output.

 ## Dataset
 The dataset should be in a simple text file format.
-Each line of the file represents a new training example:

-Line 1: This is the first example sentence.
-Line 2: Another sentence goes here.
-...

 There are example files in training_set that can be used.

 ## Training